Mena’s 50 Best Restaurants 2026: Khufu's in Egypt takes top spot as Kinoya is named best in UAE | The National

-Khufu's in Giza, Egypt was named the best restaurant in the Mena region on Tuesday night during a lavish award ceremony at the Emirates Palace in Abu Dhabi.
+Khufu's in Giza, Egypt was named the best restaurant in the Mena region on Tuesday night during a lavish awards ceremony at the Emirates Palace Mandarin Oriental in Abu Dhabi.

+While it missed out on the top spot, 25 restaurants from the UAE did make the list for 2026, with Kinoya and Tresind Studio in Dubai taking home second and third place, respectively.

 The evening opened with the ceremony's host, Layal El Halabi, noting that while it “remains a difficult time for many in the region”, the role of the awards is to “recognise, support and promote the hospitality sector at such times”.

-In second and third place came Kinoya and Tresind Studio in Dubai, respectively.

-New UAE entries this year include Sufret Maryam, Manao, Kokoro, FZN, Three Bros, Chez Wam, 3Fils Abu Dhabi and Girl and the Goose.
+Throughout the night, restaurants from 14 cities were included on the list of the 50 best places to eat in the region.
+New entries from Dubai and Abu Dhabi this year included Sufret Maryam, Kokoro, Manao, FZN, Three Bros, Chez Wam, 3Fils Abu Dhabi and Girl and the Goose.

-Across the UAE, a total of 24 restaurants appeared in the prestigious list.
+Commenting on Khufu's win, a spokesperson for Middle East & North Africa’s 50 Best Restaurants said: "We are thrilled to recognise Khufu’s as the No.1 restaurant ... the first time a restaurant in Egypt takes the top spot.
+Its culinary philosophy, rooted deeply in Egyptian culture yet executed with contemporary finesse, represents the very best of what the region has to offer."

-The only peer-voted award of the night, the Chef Choice Award, was handed to Himanshu Saini, the head chef of the three-time-Michelin-starred Indian restaurant Tresind Studio.
+The only peer-voted award of the night, the Chef's Choice Award, was presented to Himanshu Saini, the head chef of the three-time-Michelin-starred Indian restaurant Tresind Studio.

-Recognising fantastic service, the Art of Hospitality Award went to La Grande Table Marocaine, located in the Royal Mansour Marrakech hotel.

-The inaugural Champion of Change Award, recognising restaurants working towards positive change and celebrating "unsung heroes" went to Muna Haddad.
+This year's ceremony also introduced a new award category, with Muna Haddad, founder of Baraka Destinations, receiving the inaugural Champion of Change Award, which applauds restaurants working towards positive change and celebrates "unsung heroes".

-Winner of the Highest Climber Award, Cairo restaurant Reif Kushiyaki took home the prize.
+The winner of the Highest Climber Award was Cairo restaurant Reif Kushiyaki, while Beihouse in Beirut is the recipient of the Highest New Entry Award, after debuting on the list at number five.

-Sevenroom Icon Award went to Salam Dakkak, the brains behind Sufret Maryam, for her work with Arabic food and introducing Palestinian food to the world.

-The crown was taken from Dubai's Orfali Bros, which came in first at last year's award ceremony, making it the third consecutive year the restaurant run by Syrian brothers Omar and Wassim Orfali had won the prize.
-This year, the restaurant was ranked as the fourth best in the region.
+The crown was taken from Dubai's Orfali Bros, which won last year's award ceremony, making it the third consecutive year the restaurant run by Syrian brothers Omar and Wassim Orfali had won the prize.
+This year, the restaurant was ranked fourth in the region.

-In 2025, a total of 21 restaurants in the UAE were recognised on the list.
+In 2025, 21 restaurants in the UAE were recognised on the list.

 Mena’s 50 Best Restaurants 2026